 The organisational structure of the service was clearly reflected in the Service User Guide.
-The day to day operation of the agency was overseen by the manager and three care staff.
+The day to day operation of the agency was overseen by the manager and a team of care staff.
 In addition, the agency's on call system ensured that staff could avail of management support 24 hours a day.

-The staff member consulted with described the management team in positive terms; comments included 'they are fantastic' and 'you can go to them with anything'.
+The staff member spoken with confirmed that there were good working relationships and that management were responsive to any suggestions or concerns raised.
+Staff spoken with described the manager in positive terms; comments include 'she is very approachable' and 'you can go to her with anything'.